MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 - **Enabling Azure AD Privileged Identity Management while already using privileged access management in Office 365:**  Adding Azure AD Privileged Identity Management to privileged access management in Office 365 can extend privileged access to data outside of Office 365 that’s primarily defined by a user’s role or identity.

-### Do I need to be a Global Admin to manage PAM in Office 365?
+### Do I need to be a Global Admin to manage privileged access in Office 365?
-During the preview you need to have a Global Admin privilege to be able to manage PAM in Office 365.
+During the preview you need to have a Global Admin privilege to be able to manage privileged access in Office 365.
 Users who’re part of an approvers’ group, do not need to be a Global Admin to review and approve requests.

 ### How is privileged access management in Office 365 related to Customer Lockbox?
 Customer Lockbox allows a level of access control for organizations around accessed to data by their service provider, i.e. Microsoft.
 Privileged access management in Office 365, allows granular access control within an organization for all Office 365 privileged tasks.